CommunitySolidServer/CommunitySolidServer/documentation/markdown/features.md

 ## Account management

-Accounts can be created on the server with which users can perform the following actions, either through an API or HTML pages:
+Accounts can be created on the server with which users can perform the following actions, through either a JSON or an HTML API:

 * Add email/password combinations which can be used to log in.
 * Create pods, which are containers on the server over which the user has full control.
 * Link WebIDs to the account.
-When using [Solid-OIDC](https://solidproject.org/TR/oidc), the user can use any of these to identify as.
+When using [Solid-OIDC](https://solidproject.org/TR/oidc), the user can identify as any of these.
-  For external WebIDs the server requires the user to add a triple as identification, but this can be disabled if needed.
+  For external WebIDs, the server requires the user to add a triple as identification, but this can be disabled if needed.
 * Create client credentials, which can be used to authenticate without using the browser.
   More information on these can be found [here](../usage/client-credentials.md).